Sexual and Relationship Recovery

 + Phase I, "Discovery"

 During Phase I of our sexual recovery program, individuals and their partners begin to identify and process the shock, denial, anger, grief, and mental and physical symptoms related to the out of control sexual behavior that has damaged the relationship.
 This is often the crisis management/resolution phase of recovery where both individuals in the relationship need extra support in order to comprehend the array of emotions and physical symptoms that they are experiencing.
-Many couples request an intake together only to find out that they are not stable enough yet to work in couples therapy and both need the support of their own clinician (often an ASAT or CSAT) and group.
+Many couples request an intake together only to find out that they are not stable enough yet to work in couples therapy and both need the support of their own clinician (ASAT or CSAT and/or a trauma-informed therapist) and group (our groups are all based on Carnes Task Model and facilitated by CSATs).
 Therefore, in Phase I each person works with an assigned therapist and attends weekly group to gain mental and emotional stability prior to incorporating couples therapy.
 Some individuals and couples attend our intensive outpatient program which includes attending our program 4-5 times per week and completing assignments.

 We encourage couples new to recovery to attend our Part I and Part 2 class titled: "Couples In Recovery" to learn the foundational tools associated with each person's recovery process.